-We help families with special needs achieve maximum levels of independence.
-Vital programs that include occupational, physical and speech-language therapy help children grow, develop and thrive.
+We help families with children ages birth to 18 years with developmental delays or disabilities achieve maximum levels of independence.
+Vital outpatient programs that include occupational, physical and speech-language therapy help children grow, develop and thrive.

 Payers.
 Easterseals Crossroads accepts private payment, most commercial insurance and Medicaid plans, as well as other funding sources such as Children’s Special Health Care Services.

 Referral Sources.
 Children may be referred to Children’s Therapy Services by anyone, including a parent or physician.
 To make a referral, contact us or call 317.479.3246.

 Our occupational therapists work with children and their families to maximize their ability to participate in activities at home, at school, and at play.
 Using play, sensory, visual, and motor activities we can help you help your child to improve their skills in bathing, dressing, toileting, sensory processing, handwriting, fine motor, and visual motor tasks.

 Our therapists can also assist families in obtaining adaptive equipment such as adaptive utensils, splints, and play equipment; as well as sensory items such as weighted or compression vests and noise-canceling headphones.
 We work with your child’s therapists from Early Intervention or the school system to provide a continuum of care to best facilitate growth for every child.